mojaloop/documentation/docs/technical/technical/sdk-scheme-adapter/IntegrationFlowPatterns.md

 ### Ideal Payee Integration Flow Pattern

-Here the AML checks and fees are calculated in the Agreement Phase, and the transfer phase is performed in two phases namely a reserved and commit phase.
+Here the AML checks and fees are calculated in the Agreement Phase, and the transfer phase is performed in two phases namely a reservation phase and a commit phase.

 ![Payee DFSP Integration Ideal Pattern](./assets/sequence/PayeeDFSPIdealPattern.svg)